ghc-proposals/ghc-proposals/proposals/0000-aspirational-users-guide.rst

             number in the link, and delete this bold sentence.**
 .. contents::

-This is a meta-proposal to out an a change to the process on an experimental basis.
+This is a meta-proposal to try out an extension to the proposal process on an experimental basis.
-We currently propose changes to an *implicit* state, the current design which is a roll-up of GHC and all unimplemented, accepted proposals.
+We currently propose changes to an *implicit* state, the current design that is a roll-up of GHC and all unimplemented, accepted proposals.
 Instead, we should make that state *explicit* by codifying excepted proposals in a design document, which is a copy of the GHC User's Guide known as the "Aspirational User's Guide".
 This will catch subtle design interactions earlier than implementation design, and make it easier to evaluate new proposals against a known-to-all baseline.